kumarsiddappa-git/Dropper/README.md

  Next Would be working on Data Section

+ @Sektor Learning